jadecobra/python_tdd_exercises/source/AssertionError.rst

 Why are asserts important?
 --------------------------

-When building a program I can add ``assert`` statements to the program to ensure that certain things are true before it proceeds past the statements.
+When building a program I can add ``assert`` statements to the program to ensure that certain things are true for it to proceed past the statements.

 I can also test how the program behaves when it is given inputs using ``assert`` statements.